Zieszx/HastaCarRental/README.md

 # HASTA Car Rental Application

 HASTA Car Rental Application is a web-based application designed to manage car rental services, including customer registration, reservations, maintenance, and reporting.
+A Web application for HASTA Car Rental that enables administrative personnel to administer the maintenance of the HASTA's vehicles and make reservations for specific vehicles.

 ## Table of Contents
 - [Features](#features)